 In most cases, your target files will qualify - most exceptions are advanced cases or simple policy decisions that can be changed (as is the case with OS-encrypted files, different from those afforded encryption using Bitlocker).
 Note that the Device limitation does not mean you cannot protect files on a removable thumb drive - this is in fact a quite-common use case.

 To utilize a managed file, double-click the file from Explorer to open it.
 This launches the registered application (based on the file's extension) at which point SSProtect intercepts the request and carries out authentication and authorization using cloud cryptographic services.
 Once you've provided a 2FA credential by tapping a USB key (when required), for example, plaintext content is then loaded by the application for you to work with - natively and without delay: The Application has no knowledge that content is being restricted by the filesystem (not to be confused with On The Fly Encryption, which exposes memory-resident crypto keys).
+This blocks all other processes from accessing interim plaintext content used by your software.

 Experience Continuous Protection